Humaminho/hxh-website/README.md

 # website-from-scratch

-Employing HTML and CSS to create a website.
+Employing HTML and CSS to create a website

-Making use of any skill i pick up to reach the desired result
+Making use of any skill i pick up to reach the desired result.